The warm-up process before your fight

 2 bouts before your bout

-Gear up and get ready for pad work with the coach/cornerman.
+Put your boxing gloves on and get ready for thai pad work with the coach/cornerman.
 Warm-up with haste.
 You never know, there might be consecutive knockouts in those matches before you and you might be up fighting earlier than anticipated.

 1 bout before your bout